-- 1. Where landscaping is required within the development permit area, the Regional District may require the applicant to submit a landscaping plan prepared by a landscape architect or other qualified professional and security deposit equal to the total estimated costs of all materials and labour as determined by a landscape architect or other qualified person to the satisfaction of the Regional District. - 2.
-Applicants are encouraged to refer to the most recent edition of the British Columbia Landscape Standards published by the BC Society of Landscape Architects when creating their plan.
-Landscaping should be used in site design to achieve the following list of objectives: - a. retain existing healthy, mature trees and new plantings should consist of indigenous vegetation or other noninvasive vegetation suitable for local environmental conditions;
+- 1. Where landscaping is required within the development permit area, the Regional District may require the applicant to submit a landscaping plan prepared by a landscape architect or other qualified professional and security deposit equal to the total estimated costs of all materials and labour as determined by a landscape architect or other qualified person to the satisfaction of the Regional District. - Applicants are encouraged to refer to the most recent edition of the British Columbia Landscape Standards published by the BC Society of Landscape Architects when creating their plan.
+Landscaping should be used in site design to achieve the following list of objectives: - a. retain existing healthy, mature trees and new plantings should consist of indigenous vegetation or other noninvasive vegetation suitable for local environmental conditions; - b. utilize a variety of native plants that are drought tolerant suitable to local growing conditions; - c. enhance the pedestrian experience (e.g., aesthetics, weather conditions, safe movement throughout site and visual separation from and between uses) and compliment the development and surrounding area;